samuel-adekunle/samuel-adekunle.software/content/about.md

 comments: false
 ---

-:wave: Hey there.
-I'm Samuel and welcome to my site.
+:wave: Hey there and welcome to my site.

-:computer: I am an software developer and student at Imperial College London.
+:computer: I am a software developer and student at Imperial College London.

 :uk: I am based in London, UK.